 This book series contains examples of:

-- Book Dumb: Rare for a girl character, Olive is not smart and doesn't like school.
+- Book Dumb: Unusually so for a girl protagonist, Olive is not smart and doesn't like school.

 - Cats Are Snarkers: Olive's first encounter with one of the cats in particular is a perfect example of this.